-Section 1 - Promoting healthy eating and drinking by pupils in maintained schools
+Section 1 - Duties in relation to the promotion of healthy eating in schools

-- 5.2 Sub-section (3) provides for Welsh Ministers to issue guidance on what constitutes healthy eating and drinking; what action would be appropriate and how the principles of sustainable development should apply to healthy eating and drinking. - 5.3 It has been considered appropriate to provide this power to ensure that there is some consistency in the way in which the duty is applied. - 5.4 As the provision of guidance is the lowest level of delegated power, it is not appropriate for any Assembly procedure to apply to it.
+- 5.3 Paragraph (3)(a) provides for Welsh Ministers to issue guidance on how authorities exercise their functions in such a way as to promote healthy eating in schools, or during incidental activities such as visits, walks etc. - 5.4 It has been considered appropriate to provide this power to ensure that there is some consistency in the way in which the duty is applied. - 5.5 As the provision of guidance is the lowest level of delegated power, it is not appropriate for any Assembly procedure to apply to it, though it is a matter to which Ministers may refer in their Annual Report to the Assembly under section 6.